Turriff United F.C.

 Turriff finished in the top half of the table only once in their first five seasons in the Highland League, but their fortunes improved significantly in the 2014–15 season.
 The club recovered from early-season setbacks (their heaviest-ever league defeat, 8–0 by defending champions Brora Rangers, followed by a three-point penalty for fielding an ineligible player in their opening match) to beat their previous record of 16 wins in a season with 14 matches still to play.
 Turriff went on to compile a 23-match unbeaten run, during which they briefly led the league table following a 1–0 win over Deveronvale on 3 January 2015, and again following a 3–0 victory over Huntly four weeks later.
 On both occasions the second-placed club, Brora Rangers, had two games in hand.
 Turriff remained Brora's closest rivals for the rest of the season, until Brora finally took the title with a 2–1 win over Turriff at The Haughs on 28 March.
 A week later, Turriff secured second place when a draw between their own closest rivals, Cove Rangers and Wick Academy, left both clubs unable to close the gap.

 The club made its Scottish Cup debut in 2012, beating Burntisland Shipyard, Civil Service Strollers and Buckie Thistle to reach the fourth round, in which a 1–1 draw at home to Greenock Morton made them the last surviving non-SFL/SPL side in the competition, before being knocked out in the replay.

 In 2013–14, Turriff reached the third round, beating Selkirk and Wick Academy before going out to Stirling Albion.
 In 2014–15 they beat Lossiemouth in the first round, before losing to Clyde in the second.

 By virtue of finishing as runners up in the Highland League, they entered the 2015–16 competition in the second round, before losing to Fraserburgh.

-Changes to the entry criteria of the Scottish Challenge Cup allowed Turriff to take part for the first time in 2016-17.
+Changes to the entry criteria of the Scottish Challenge Cup allowed Turriff to take part for the first time in 2016–17.
 They reached the third round, losing to Hibernian.
 The game set a new home attendance record for Turriff (1,791) and was their first match to be televised live (on BBC Alba).

 Turriff's most consistent success as a senior club has been in the Aberdeenshire Shield competition, which they have won three times.
 During the 2013–14 competition, their semi-final match against Cove Rangers was declared void and ordered to be replayed after it emerged that both teams had fielded ineligible players (in Turriff's case, the player was an unused substitute).
-The decision was to Turriff's advantage, as they had lost the original match - but went on to win the replay and so reach the final for the second year running.
+The decision was to Turriff's advantage, as they had lost the original match – but went on to win the replay and so reach the final for the second year running.

-In 2015, they again beat Cove Rangers in the semi-final to become finalists three years in a row.
+Their success in 2015 against Cove Rangers in the semi-final made them finalists for three consecutive seasons.

 The club's official mascot is Moo the Coo, an anthropomorphised male counterpart to the town's unofficial emblem, the Turra Coo.